Ben Lomond (Tasmania): Flora

 Ben Lomond National Park protects a representative cross-section of Tasmania's north-east alpine plant communities.
 Although much of the plateau is stony with areas of low and often stunted forms of vegetation, the remainder of the mountain contains a wide variety of habitats ranging from alpine moorland to dense forest.
 A total of 222 plant species have been recorded on the Ben Lomond plateau, represented by 152 dicotyledons, 62 monocotyledons, 1 gymnosperm and 7 fern and fern ally families.
 The five most common families (Asteraceae, Poaceae, Epacridaceae, Cyperaceae and Proteaceae) account for about half the total number of species recorded.
 Most families, however, are only represented by one or two species.
 Some introduced plants have naturalised on the plateau from introduced grasses, clovers and straw used to stabilise soil and revegetate areas affected by slope grooming, road works and other site disturbances.
-The most common native species recorded on the plateau are the herbs Poa gunnii (tussock grass) and Gentianella diemensis, the shrubs, Richea scoparia, Orites acicularis and Pentachondra pumila, Baeckea gunniana and Epacris serpyllifolia.
+The most common native species recorded on the plateau are the herbs (Poa gunnii (tussock grass) and Gentianella diemensis), and the shrubs (Richea scoparia, Orites acicularis and Pentachondra pumila, Baeckea gunniana and Epacris serpyllifolia).
 Cushion plants are abundant throughout the plateau.
-One species, the rock cushion plant Chionohebe ciliolata, is known only from a small localised area within the Park.
+One species, the rock cushion plant Chionohebe ciliolata, is known only from a small localised area within the park.
 Other rare and threatened species include the rare endemic Oreomyrrhis sessiliflora, and the endangered Colobanthus curtisiae.